decentdao/decent-contracts/docs/BaseFreezeVoting.md

-Normally a subDAO operates independently, and can vote on or sign transactions, however should the parent disagree with a decision made by the subDAO, any parent token holder can initiate a vote to "freeze" it, making executing transactions impossible for the time denoted by freezePeriod.
+Normally a subDAO operates independently, and can vote on or sign transactions, however should the parent disagree with a decision made by the subDAO, any parent token holder can initiate a vote to "freeze" it, making executing transactions impossible for the time denoted by `freezePeriod`.

-This requires a number of votes equal to freezeVotesThreshold, within the freezeProposalPeriod to be successful.
+This requires a number of votes equal to `freezeVotesThreshold`, within the `freezeProposalPeriod` to be successful.

-Following a successful freeze vote, the childDAO will be unable to execute transactions, due to a Safe Transaction Guard, until the freezePeriod has elapsed.
+Following a successful freeze vote, the childDAO will be unable to execute transactions, due to a Safe Transaction Guard, until the `freezePeriod` has elapsed.

 ### freezeVotesThreshold